AzuraCast/azuracast.com/docs/developers/README.md

 AzuraCast can automatically load data "fixtures" which will preconfigure a sample station with sensible defaults, to avoid needing to complete the setup process every time.

-To customize how the fixtures load in your environment, open the newly customized `azuracast.env` file and customize the following values:
+To customize how the fixtures load in your environment, open the newly copied `azuracast.env` file and customize the following values:

 ```
 INIT_BASE_URL=docker.local